Skip to main content

 41

-Error code 41 on a Samsung refrigerator indicates the ice room fan motor is not operating.
-This fan circulates cold air through the ice maker compartment.
+Error code 41 on a Samsung refrigerator means the ice room fan motor isn't running.
+This fan keeps cold air circulating through the ice maker compartment so your ice stays frozen and separate, not one big clump.

 FREEZING